ParampreetR/asc-frontend/docs/synopsis.md

 - Present images of college events to users
 - Present all courses available in campus
 - Present information about all departments along with teachers
-- Present various information on Collage Committee and Principal
+- Present various information on College Committee and Principal
 - Provide description about college as a whole

 ### Introduction to Existing System